mahiso/pqchecker/README.md

 + Number of required digits.
 + List of forbidden characters.

-Also allows reading and modifying the passwords quality parameters, programmatically
+Also allows reading and modifying the passwords quality parameters, programmatically.

 ##### Two independent modules

 ###### 1. Checking passwords module
-Native shared library for POSIX compliant system
+Native shared library for POSIX compliant system.
+Checks modified passwords, before storing them into directory.

-It is a plug-in for OpenLDAP directory server with ppolicy overlay.
+###### 2. Communicate with JMS compliant apps
+Java daemon.
+Used to provide information about the passwords quality parameters: reading and modifying.

+For more details visit (http://www.meddeb.net/pqchecker).